gravity182/homeserver/Installation.md

 Having verified that cert-manager and Authentik are functioning properly, you can proceed to enabling individual services.
 All services are optional.
 Just enable the ones you need.

-Service sections in `values.yaml` should be self-explanatory.
+Service sections in `values.yaml` should be self-explanatory since all important variables are documented.
 The required parameters are marked with a `# REQUIRED` commment, the rest can be left default or changed to your liking.
 Make sure that directories used by a service do actually exist on the host and are owned by the same user and group you specified in `host.uid`/`host.gid`.

-This document covers all the services used in this chart and provides some useful notes.
+This document covers most of the services used in this chart and provides some useful notes.
 Return to this document if you're having troubles.
 Open an issue in this GitHub repo if your problem is not covered here.
 Please ensure that it's an indeed chart's issue and always read the service's docs first.

 If you're a newbie, it's especially worth to give this document a read from start to finish.
-It has pretty detailed instructions for services like [Plex](#plex), [Radarr](#radarr), [Jellyseerr](#jellyseerr), and [qBittorrent](#qbittorrent).
+It has detailed instructions for core services like [Plex](#plex), [Radarr](#radarr)/[Sonarr](#sonarr), [Jellyseerr](#jellyseerr), and [qBittorrent](#qbittorrent).

 Have fun!